PHILIPPE BOLTON, RECORDER MAKER

 Work on the recorder's holes

-To modify the pitch of a note either the position of the appropriate hole or its diameter needs changing.
+To modify the pitch of a note either the position of the appropriate hole or its diameter needs to be modified.

 The choice of one or other method depends on the note to be corrected, and on the other ones that depend on the same hole.
 Most of the holes of the recorder can influence the tuning of several notes, since there are only eight holes for a range of over two octaves.